 It always surprises us how quickly the scenery changes here from a buzzing little city to a very traditional, rural countryside.
 In a matter of minutes, you can swap the hustle of the Old Town for endless rice paddies, water buffalo, remote villages with thatched roofed houses, people practising their traditional arts and trades, and of course, the iconic conical hats dotting the landscape.
 Add pagodas, local fishers and farmers, and it won’t take long until you’re lost in the scenery.

-There are many tours you can choose from to explore the beautiful areas surrounding Hoi An, and all you have to do is pick the most enjoyable type of transportation for you.
+There are many activities and tours you can choose from to explore the beautiful areas surrounding Hoi An, and all you have to do is pick the most enjoyable type of transportation for you.